My GTD Setup After 10 Years: What Survived and What I Changed

 Location

 I use #home, #office, #onthego, and #laptop.
 The first three are obvious.
 The #laptop tag evolved naturally, because some tasks really need a larger screen.
 I never used #phone.
-I tried it, but it never gave me value.
-I never once filtered for tasks I could only do on my phone.
+I tried it, but I never once filtered for tasks I could only do on my phone.

 People